qundao/mit-missing-semester/README.md

 # wayback-missing-semester

-A Fork of MIT Missing Semester
+A Fork of MIT Course “The Missing Semester of Your CS Education”.